Meet the Staff

 Miss Fiddler is responsible for Computing, the School Council and Dyslexia support.

-My name is Miss Atkin and I teach Year One at Frodsham Manor House.
+My name is Miss Atkin and I teach Year One on Wednesdays at Frodsham Manor House.
 I adore my friendly happy school and both of my daughters loved their time here.
 I live quite close to school with my partner, Ella, Isabel and our little cat, Arthur.
 In my spare time I enjoy cooking, reading and spending time with my family.

 As a child I loved Enid Blyton stories such as The Magic Faraway Tree and The Wishing Chair.
 Both of my children loved these too.